MarGabor/PSTAR-MSA/README.md

 ##### **<ins>Waiting is recommended to ensure flawless database generation.</ins>**

-However, you can download [these files](link to zip), manually create a directory you can later refer to under **--outputdir** of the **--syncdb** option, then extract the two files in the zip archive into this directory and launch the above command with these two files already in place and specifying the directory name under the **--outputdir** flag.
+However, you can download the file "/PSTAR-MSA/data/atom_diamond_db.7z", manually create a directory you can later refer to under **--outputdir** of the **--syncdb** option, then extract the two files in the zip archive into this directory and launch the above command with these two files already in place and specifying the directory name under the **--outputdir** flag.
 The generation of the FASTA file based on the PDB copy is then skipped.
 But it can happen, if entries were removed from the PDB that manual deletions in the FASTA file and manual subsequent DIAMOND database generation have to be carried out.

 # Usage
 There are three main parts to alignment benchmarking with PSTAR-MSA, which can be done independently of each other.
 But we also provide the user with a wrapper function to do everything in one call.
 First: **Setting up the job**.
 This can be done via